pauldevelopai/mediamap/LIGHTSAIL_GUIDE.md

 ## 🌐 Access Your Application

-Once deployed, your MediaMap will be available at:
+Once deployed, your DataSafe will be available at:
 - **Main site:** `http://YOUR_INSTANCE_IP`
 - **Direct app:** `http://YOUR_INSTANCE_IP:8000`